annahaensch/TwitterAPIWorkshop/index.md

 ### Command Line API Access

 * __Twurl__ is Twitter's version of curl, a library and tool for tranferring data using url syntax.
-You can install Twurl by folling this [installation guide](https://developer.twitter.com/en/docs/tutorials/using-twurl).
+[Twurl installation guide](https://developer.twitter.com/en/docs/tutorials/using-twurl)
-* __Twarc__ is part of the Documening the Now project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
-You can also access the Twitter API through the command line using [twarc](https://github.com/DocNow/twarc).
-You can install twarc by following this [installation guide](https://twarc-project.readthedocs.io/en/latest/).
+* __Twarc__ is part of the [Documening the Now](https://www.docnow.io/) project, which is a collaborative effort to move towards better and more ethical archiving and preservation practices for social media data.
+You can also access the Twitter API through the command line using twarc.  [twarc installation guide](https://twarc-project.readthedocs.io/en/latest/)

 ### Python API Access

 * __Tweepy__ is a Python library for accessing the Twitter API.
-You can install Tweepy by following this [installation guide](https://docs.tweepy.org/en/latest/install.html).
+[Tweepy installation guide](https://docs.tweepy.org/en/latest/install.html).